ulianaim/mindfulness_app/README.md

 ## Acceptance Criteria

-Given a mindfulness application
+GIVEN a daily motivational app
-When I load the serene soul page
+WHEN I load the app
-Then I am presented with a menu with the options search for Quotes and Login/Signup and an input field to search for quotes and a submit button
-When I click on the Search for Quotes menu option
+THEN I am presented with a daily quote and menu options for logging in, quotes, or affirmations WHEN I click on login
-Then I am presented with an input field to search for Quotes and a submit button When I am not logged in and enter a search term in the input field and click the submit button Then I am presented with several search results, each featuring a quote’s title, author, description, image, and a link to that quote on the Google Quotes site
-When I click on the Login/Signup menu option
-Then a modal appears on the screen with a toggle between the option to log in or sign up When the toggle is set to Signup
+THEN I am presented with a page to login or signup WHEN I click on sign up
-Then I am presented with three inputs for a username, an email address, and a password, and a signup button When the toggle is set to Login
+THEN I am presented with three inputs for a username, an email address, and a password and a
+           signup button
+WHEN I enter a valid email address and create a password and click on the submit button THEN my user account is created and I am logged into the site WHEN I click on login
-Then I am presented with two inputs for an email address and a password and login button When I enter a valid email address and create a password and click on the signup button Then my user account is created and I am logged in to the site When I enter my account’s email address and password and click on the login button Then I the modal closes and I am logged in to the site When I am logged in to the site
+THEN I am presented with two inputs for an email address and a password and login button WHEN I enter my accounts email address and password and click on the login button THEN I am logged into the site
-Then the menu options change to Search for Quotes, an option to see my saved Quotes, and Logout When I am logged in and enter a search term in the input field and click the submit button Then I am presented with several search results, each featuring a quote’s title, author, description, image, and a link to that quote on the Google Quotes site and a button to save a quote to my account
+WHEN I am logged into the site
-When I click on the Save button on a quote
+THEN I see my profile with any saved quotes and an add quote button WHEN I click on the add quote button
-Then that quote’s information is saved to my account When I click on the option to see my saved Quotes
-Then I am presented with all of the Quotes I have saved to my account, each featuring the quote’s title, author, description, image, and a link to that quote on the Google Quotes site and a button to remove a quote from my account
+THEN I am presented with an input field to write a personal quote and a submit button WHEN I click the submit button
+THEN the quote is added to the database
+WHEN I click on affirmations in the navbar
+THEN I am presented with categories to choose from WHEN I click on affirmation
+THEN I am presented with an option to save the affirmation to my profile WHEN I click on quote in the navbar
-When I click on the Remove button on a quote
+THEN I am presented with categories to choose from WHEN I click on a quote
-Then that quote is deleted from my saved Quotes list When I click on the Logout button
+THEN I am presented with the option to save the quote to my profile WHEN I click on the Logout button
-Then I am logged out of the site and presented with a menu with the options Search for Quotes and Login/Signup and an input field to search for Quotes and a submit button
+THEN I am logged out of the site and presented with the homepage

 ##